micahcourey/Scrabble/README.md

 ### Legal

-Copyright (c) 2015 Filipe Silvestre
+Copyright (c) 2015 Filipe Silvestre, Micah Courey

 This software is licensed under the MIT license.